Writing and Research Support

 2) Two additional elective courses totaling a minimum of 4 units and chosen from an approved list

 3) Direct Practice Experience: A minimum of 120 hours of direct practice in an agency serving predominantly Spanish-speaking Latinx clients.
 A field placement required for the MSW degree may also fulfill this requirement.

 Applications to the Social Work with Latinos Certificate Program are accepted from currently enrolled graduate students continuously throughout the academic year.
 Students should generally express their interest and apply as early into their graduate studies as reasonable, to ensure the ability to complete program requirements in the normative time allowed for their graduate degree program (generally two or three years for masters students).

 To apply, complete an Application and Academic Plan form for the certificate program.
 Once your request is processed, you will receive further instructions about the Spanish Language Proficiency Verification.
 Please note that a faculty adviser will have to certify that you have satisfied the Spanish language proficient requirement at a level of intermediate or above.

 The LCOE offers two Stipend Programs to support Latinx students’ education and training in social work practice with Latinx communities.
 In addition, MSW and PhD students conducting or presenting their research related to the behavioral health care needs of Latinx communities can apply for the LCOE Academic and Professional Development Awards.

 LCOE Stipend-Based Training Program

-Each year, the LCOE awards 10 $8,000 stipends for first-year students and 10 $10,000 stipends to second-year students in support of their field education in a Latinx-serving organization.
+The LCOE awards $10,000 stipends to eligible first-year & second-year MSW students in support of their field education in a Latinx-serving organization.